nguyenngocnhu/todo-app/README.md

 ---

-3. Open the URL printed by Vite (usually http://localhost:5173).
+Then, open the URL printed by Vite (usually http://localhost:5173).
 The app expects the backend at http://localhost:5000.

 Login
 - username: `admin`